Get tested when any of these apply:

 - Diarrhea, feeling sick to your stomach, or throwing up

-The personal info you provide is confidential.
-Your test result will be reported to the health departments in SF, your home county, and the state.
+- The personal info you provide is confidential.
+Your test result will be reported to the health departments in San Francisco, your home county, and the state.

 After your test